Jump to content

 Is online localisation Zara's key to success?

-As well as localising their supply chain, Zara ensures that their online shoppers can browse and learn about the products they are considering buying in their own language.
+As well as localising their supply chain, Zara ensures that their online shoppers can browse and learn about the products they are considering buying in their native language.

 According to InternetRetailing, Zara’s use of written product reviews on their websites is particularly noteworthy for its accessibility and detail.